MITgcm/MITgcm/doc/getting_started/getting_started.rst

-The time steps are set through the real variables :varlink:`deltaTMom` and :varlink:`deltaTtracer` (in seconds) which represent the time step for the momentum and tracer equations, respectively.
-For synchronous integrations, simply set the two variables to the same value (or you can prescribe a single time step value for all parameters using :varlink:`deltaT`).
+The time steps are set through the real variables :varlink:`deltaTMom` and :varlink:`deltaTtracer` (in seconds) which represent the time step for the momentum and tracer equations, respectively (or you can prescribe a single time step value for all parameters using :varlink:`deltaT`).
 The model “clock” is defined by the variable :varlink:`deltaTClock` (in seconds) which determines the I/O frequencies and is used in tagging output.
-Typically, you will set :varlink:`deltaTClock` to the tracer time step for accelerated runs.
+Time in the model is thus computed as:

+|       model time = :varlink:`baseTime` + iteration number  * :varlink:`deltaTClock`

 .. tabularcolumns:: |\Y{.225}|\Y{.1}|\Y{.125}|\Y{.575}|